permittedio/permitted.io/_pages/home.md

   actions:
     - label: "Create a free account"
       url: "/start"
-excerpt: "Get a strong grip on your software usage with permitted.io real-time floating licensing platform"
+excerpt: "permitted.io is not just a licensing platform; it’s a paradigm shift in how software licensing should work!"
 intro:
-  - excerpt: permitted.io is not just a licensing platform; it’s a paradigm shift in how software licensing should work!
+  - excerpt: "Get a strong grip on your software usage with permitted.io real-time floating licensing platform"
 feature_row:
   - image_path: /assets/images/cloud.jpg
     title: Seamless Scalability